New Mexico Residency Requirements

 Any act considered inconsistent with being a New Mexico resident will cause the request for resident classification to be denied.
 As such, other relevant factors may be considered in addition to the items listed above.
 For example, additional documentation which may be requested of the student may include: 1) evidence of a long established bank account of at least six months in New Mexico, or 2) evidence of residential property ownership in New Mexico or evidence of a rental agreement within the State.

-The New Mexico Higher Education Department recognizes that there may be circumstances in which a student would not be able to the requirements of an overt act as listed in this section, such as: 1) individual is physically disabled and does not have a driver’s license, or 2) individual is a convicted felon and therefore cannot vote, etc. In instances such as these, the institution will afford the student an opportunity to provide other documented evidence or reasonable explanation that demonstrates that permanent residency in New Mexico has been established.
+The New Mexico Higher Education Department recognizes that there may be circumstances in which a student would not be able to fulfill the requirements of an overt act as listed in this section, such as: 1) individual is physically disabled and does not have a driver’s license, or 2) individual is a convicted felon and therefore cannot vote, etc. In instances such as these, the institution will afford the student an opportunity to provide other documented evidence or reasonable explanation that demonstrates that permanent residency in New Mexico has been established.

 Exceptions to Residency Regulations